Colorado Springs Drug Crime Attorney

 Trafficking charges are often filed alongside other drug charges, like drug distribution and possession charges.
 However, unlike those other drug offenses, trafficking charges can be filed even if drugs are not found in your possession.
 That’s because anyone who facilitates a trafficking operation can face these drug charges, regardless of whether they have possession of or were directly handling the drugs involved.

 All of these factors can make drug trafficking cases more complex than simple possession cases.
-They also make it essential to have the representation of an experienced drug crimes defense lawyer at Anaya-McKedy, P.C.
+They also make it essential to have the representation of an experienced Colorado Springs drug crime defense attorney at Anaya & Chadderdon, P.C.

 As a Schedule II drug in Colorado (see the Colorado Drug Schedule table below for more details), cocaine possession and distribution are associated with serious charges—and they all carry the possibility of imprisonment if the case ends in conviction or a guilty plea.
 The following table outlines the charges that are usually filed for various cocaine offenses in Colorado.